Doll Domination: Commercial performance

 Doll Domination is considered a commercial disappointment.
 In the United States, it debuted at number four on the Billboard 200 chart selling 79,000 copies in the week ending September 29, according to Nielsen Music.
 Though it marked their highest peak on the chart, it sold 20,000 copies less than its predecessor in its first week.
 In the following week, the album dropped to number fourteen.
 By April 2009, it sold less than 400,000 copies in the US.
 In Canada, the album debuted and peaked at number three with sales of 12,000.
 It was certified platinum by the Music Canada for shipments exceeding 80,000 copies.
 In Australia, the album debuted at number four on the ARIA Albums Chart in October 2008.
 Following the release of 2.0., it was merged with the original chart entry, re-entering the chart as a single release and reaching a peak position of eight.
 It received a platinum certification from the Australian Recording Industry Association (ARIA) for shipping over 70,000 copies.
 In New Zealand it debuted at number eight and spent eight weeks in the chart.
 In 2021, It received a platinum certification from the Recorded Music NZ (RMNZ) for selling 15,000 album-equivalent units.

 In the United Kingdom, the album debuted at number four on the UK Albums Chart dated September 28, 2008, selling 31,823 units and eclipsing the number eight debut (23,800 sales) and number seven peak of their debut album PCD.
-On November 28, 2008, the album was certified Gold by the British Phonographic Industry (BPI).
-As of May 2009, Doll Domination has sold a total of 205,881 copies in the UK—less than a sixth as many as the PCD, which has sold 1,246,769 copies.
+In 2022, the album was certified Platinum by the British Phonographic Industry (BPI) in recognition of sales of 300,000 copies in the UK.
 In France, Doll Domination debuted at number sixteen on the French Albums Chart on September 29, 2008, staying at that spot for two weeks.
 It has been certified Gold by the Syndicat National de l'Édition Phonographique.